Learn Git with Bitbucket Cloud

 Take some time to explore the repository you have just created.
 You should be on the repository's Overview page:

-Click items on the Navigation menu to see what is behind each one.
+Click + from the global sidebar for common actions for a repository.
+Click items in the navigation sidebar to see what's behind each one, including Settings to update repository details and other settings.
 To view the shortcuts available to navigate these items, press the ? key on your keyboard.

-When you click the Commits option on the menu bar, you find that you have no commits because you have not created any content for your repository.
+When you click the Commits option in the sidebar, you find that you have no commits because you have not created any content for your repository.
 Your repository is private and you have not invited anyone to the repository, so the only person who can create or edit the repository's content right now is you, the repository owner.

 Copy your Git repository and add files